SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesObjectsAndStructs.rst

     }

 Classes and structs can both define *properties*.
-Properties are simply named values that are bundled up and stored as part of the class or struct.
+Properties are named values that are bundled up and stored as part of the class or struct.
+As with standard named values, properties can be either *constant properties*, or *variable properties*.
+(Properties are described in more detail later in this chapter.)

-The example above defines a new struct called ``Size`` with variable properties called ``width`` and ``height``.
+The example above defines a new struct type called ``Size``, which has two variable properties called ``width`` and ``height``.
 These properties are inferred to be of type ``Double`` by setting them to an initial floating-point value of ``0.0``.
-It also defines a new class called ``Rectangle``, which has a single property called ``size``.
+The example also defines a new class type called ``Rectangle``, which has a variable property called ``size``.
 This property is initialized with a new ``Size`` struct instance, which infers a property type of ``Size``.
-(Properties are described in more detail later in this chapter.)

 Whenever you define a new class or struct, you are effectively defining a brand new Swift type.